NLnetLabs/rpki-doc/source/routinator/interactive.rst

    routinator validate --asn 12654 --prefix 93.175.147.0/24
    Invalid

-A detailed analysis on the reasoning behind the validation is printed in  JSON format including lists of the VPRs that caused the particular result.
+A detailed analysis of the reasoning behind the validation outcome is printed in JSON format.
+In case of an Invalid state, whether this because the announcement is originated by an unauthorised AS, or if the prefix is more specific than the maximum prefix length allows.
+Lastly, a complete list of VRPs that caused the result is included.

 .. code-block:: text